Update 12/31/2019: This article now includes Sword and Shield

 Torterra and Swampert

 A lot of starters evolve into dual types and thankfully, you’ll have a few games with a Ground-based starter.
 Enter Mudkip and Turtwig.
 Both starters hail from vastly different regions but evolve into your Ground Pokemon.
 They also give you handy resistances to a couple of your weaknesses.
 Of the two, Torterra seems to get the short end of the stick as there are a lot of weaknesses to watch out for but it makes up for it with its sweet design and recovery moves.
 If you have ORAS, you can mega evolve your Swampert which is a nice bonus.
 It’s also great that both of these starters are in games with diverse Ground Pokemon so you took your first easy step for your fantastic Ground team!
+For you USUM players, use Island Scan and find these respective Pokemon in your game.
+How’s that for awesome sauce?

-Available in: Pokemon RSE, DPP, and ORAS
+Available in: Pokemon RSE, DPP, ORAS, and USUM (Island Scan)

 Starting in Generation 3 onwards you can find a Ground/Dragon Pokemon in every main series game except FRLG, HGSS, and BW (a track record only exceeded by Ground/Water).
 Although the 4x weakness to Ice stinks, the resistances to Fire and neutralization of Water and Grass are appreciated.
 Flygon’s Levitate and Garchomp’s Sand Veil are both useful abilities for your team.
 Garchomp is also the strongest, non-Legendary, non-Mega, Ground Pokemon so you’ll have the powerhouse on your team.